-The Company recognized total stock-based compensation expense, including expense relating to the employee stock purchase plan, of \$4,237, \$4,673, and \$3,328, during fiscal years 2023, 2022, and 2021, respectively.
+The Company recognized total stock-based compensation expense, including expense relating to the employee stock purchase plan, of \$4,229, \$4,237, and \$4,673, during fiscal years 2024, 2023, and 2022, respectively.
 Compensation expense related to the Company's stock-based payment awards is recognized in selling, general, and administrative expenses in the consolidated statements of operations.
-As of February 3, 2024, and January 28, 2023, the Company had \$5,985 and \$7,537, respectively, remaining in unrecognized compensation costs, respectively.
+As of February 1, 2025, and February 3, 2024, the Company had \$4,744 and \$5,985, respectively, remaining in unrecognized compensation costs.
+The weighted average period over which these costs are expected to be recognized is 1.85 years.
+The Company recognizes forfeitures as they occur.